Antonio López (shipwreck)

-Antonio López was a merchant steamship that was built in Scotland in 1882 for the Spanish Compañía Transatlántica Española (CTE).
+Antonio L. López was a merchant steamship that was built in Scotland in 1882 for the Spanish Compañía Transatlántica Española (CTE).
 A United States Navy auxiliary cruiser sank her in the Spanish–American War when she was trying to run the US blockade to supply materiél to the Spanish garrison on Puerto Rico.
 She is now the only known Spanish shipwreck in US waters from the war.
 Her wreck site, in 1700 ft of water off Dorado, Puerto Rico, was designated a National Historic Landmark in 1997.